 If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-See Appendix 1-Keeping Children Safe in Education (DfE 2020: 33):
+KCSiE(DfE 2020:33):